Sport in India: Basketball

-Basketball is a popular sport in India, played in almost every school, although very few people follow it professionally.
+People in urban India follow the sport, probably played in almost every urban private school, although very few people follow it professionally.
+In rural India nearly all the people are not aware of it.
 India has both men's and women's national basketball teams.
 Both teams have hired head coaches who have worked extensively with NBA players and now aim to popularise the game in India.
-Satnam Singh Bhamara officially marks the first player from India to be selected in the NBA by being taken by the Dallas Mavericks as the 52nd pick of the 2015 NBA draft, as well as the first player to be drafted straight out of high school as a postgraduate.
+Satnam Singh Bhamara officially marks the first player from India to be selected in the NBA by being drafted by the Dallas Mavericks as the 52nd pick of the 2015 NBA draft, as well as the first player to be drafted straight out of high school as a postgraduate.

-The Young Cagers, as the national team is nicknamed, made one Olympic appearance in basketball, and appeared 20 times in the Asian Championship.
+The Young Cagers, as the national team is nicknamed, made one Olympic appearance in basketball and appeared 20 times in the Asian Championship.
 India is currently ranked 58th in the world in basketball.
 The India national team had its best result at the 1975 Asian Championship, when the team finished ahead of teams including the Philippines, one of Asia's basketball strongholds.
 Internationally, one of the most recognised Indian basketball players has been Sozhasingarayer Robinson.
-Affiliated into the International Basketball Federation (FIBA) since 1936, India has one of Asia's longest basketball traditions.
+The Basketball Federation of India (BFI) is the governing body for basketball in India.
+Affiliated to the International Basketball Federation (FIBA) since 1936, India has one of Asia's longest basketball traditions.

-India's women had their best result at the recent 2011 FIBA Asia Championship for Women when they finished sixth.
+India's women had their best result at the 2011 FIBA Asia Championship for Women when they finished sixth.
 The team has several internationally known players including Geethu Anna Jose, who was invited to tryouts for the WNBA in 2011.

+Sports18 air NBA in the nation and DD Sports air its old game highlights.
+Indian National Basketball League operates here.